 A no-nonsense British nanny whose firm but fair approach to child discipline became a global television phenomenon.

-Jo Frost transformed the concept of the hired nanny into a primetime interventionist.
-With over two decades of hands-on experience, she brought a structured, commonsense philosophy to families in crisis, captured in the groundbreaking series 'Supernanny.'
-Clad in her signature suits, Frost entered chaotic homes not as a judge but as a coach, implementing clear routines like the 'Naughty Step' and teaching parents to enforce consistent boundaries.
-Her direct yet compassionate style resonated globally, spawning international versions of her show and making her a household name.
-Beyond television, she authored bestselling parenting guides, cementing her authority.
-Frost's impact lies in demystifying child behavior for millions, advocating for a parenting style that balances love with clear, calm authority.
+Jo Frost implemented the 'Naughty Step' routine for families in crisis on the groundbreaking series 'Supernanny.'
+With over two decades of hands-on experience, she brought a structured, commonsense philosophy to chaotic homes.
+Clad in her signature suits, Frost entered not as a judge but as a coach, teaching parents to enforce consistent boundaries.
+Her direct yet compassionate style resonated globally, spawning international versions of her show.
+Beyond television, she authored bestselling parenting guides.
+Frost demystified child behavior for millions, advocating for a parenting style that balances love with clear, calm authority.

 1965–1980